 - rack up rewards at more than 250,000 retail locations.

-You can immediately personalize the app by enabling Bluetooth when you download.
+You can immediately personalize Shopkick by enabling Bluetooth after you download the free app.
 You’ll then see a list of stores within a few miles of your home that currently have offers for redemption.
 It’s all very location specific.

 Consumers earn rewards, or virtual currency, called “kicks” that they then exchange for gift cards or cash.
 The conversion rate is 250 kicks to $1.
 Several retailers including popular ones like Walmart and Target allow you to exchange as few as 500 kicks for a $2 gift card.
 So, the payout threshold is low.

 Personally, I prefer to build my points over time and then use them all for a special occasion or indulgence.
 But that’s just me!
-The program is very flexible.
+The program is very flexible and you can cash out quickly if you prefer.

 How Do I Earn Kicks?